panosstav/AutoregressiveModels/README.md

 1. Data Preparation: Ensure you have the necessary data files:

-- Place your training data in a CSV file named train.csv.
+- Place your training data in a CSV file named train.csv
-- Place your test data in a CSV file named test.csv.
+- Place your test data in a CSV file named test.csv
-- A sample submission CSV file should be named sample_submission.csv.
+- A sample submission CSV file should be named sample_submission.csv

 3. Running the Code: Open and run the provided Jupyter Notebook or Python script to perform time series forecasting using ARIMA.
 4. Model Evaluation: The code includes model evaluation, which will display the Mean Absolute Error (MAE) and Root Mean Square Error (RMSE) for each ARIMA model.